aj-floater/qarm-hack/README.md

 }
 ```

-- Launch configs use the Qt control panel (PyBullet UI hidden). `--real-time` is pre-wired; add more args as needed.
+- Launch configs use PyBullet's own GUI and debug sliders. `--real-time` is pre-wired; add more args as needed.